IronWarrior/DeterministicFloats-Unity-Rust/README.md

 * Unity's documentation does not make any statement on float determinism either way, so even with consistent results there is no guarantee future versions do not change this.
 * [ARMv7 apparently handles denormal numbers differently from ARMv8](https://stackoverflow.com/a/53993942), so should not be a surprise if it desyncs there.
 * Not sure if the .NET runtime itself makes any guarantee of cross platform float determinism, or has any settings for that.
+* Calls to native binaries in C# [have a lot of overhead](https://docs.microsoft.com/en-us/cpp/dotnet/calling-native-functions-from-managed-code?redirectedfrom=MSDN&view=msvc-170#performance-considerations), so using it to solve determinism is not really practical where performance is critical, and is used here mainly for comparison.

 ## Running the tests